martinber/noaa-apt/docs/development.md

     `/build/generate_windows_icon.sh`.

-- Decode of `argentina.wav` on Raspberry Pi took approx 36s with WXtoImg (pristine, no map, no despeckle) and 1:30s with noaa-apt.
-Something like 3X slower.
+- Decode of `argentina.wav` on Raspberry Pi took approx 36s with WXtoImg (pristine, no map, no despeckle) and 46s with noaa-apt using the fast profile.

 ## Acknowledgements